Sadrita404/Trace-Talk/README.md

 | Shipping PCB	| E- Post (Cheapest) | 	- |	$10.98	| — | 	JLCPCB |
 | Total |    |     |   $100.58    |   |    |   |

-**I have provided the links to the parts that I will self - sourced , So that if a reader wanted to recreate this project they would be able to find all the parts..
-Which is also updated on the BOM csv file too..**
-For the 3d print I will use #printing-legion

-Also I don't have any experience soldering SMD components.
-Since I don't own a hot plate,So I wouldn't be able to assemble it manually myself and finish the project.
-So, to stay within that $100 budget, I'm going with PCB assembly instead.
-And I will order 5 assemble PCB as I want two to get it tested and I want some extra to get in between the Channel and check it .
-Also getting 5 assembled PCB will cost $100 in total which is my allocated budget for this project Tier 3.

 **Project Under Hack Club**